Nestpebble/femtofox/Getting_started.md

 <details>
 <summary> <B> 1.
 Building a Femtofox </B> </summary>

-Femtofox Community Edition (CE) is provided as standard PCB Gerber files and suitable Bills of Materials (BOM) and Pick and Place files for the components.
+Femtofox Community Edition (CE) is provided as a standard PCB Gerber files and suitable Bill of Materials (BOM) and Pick and Place files for the components.

- - Download the Gerber files from [here](TBC), selecting the set of files for your application:
+Download the Gerber files from [here](TBC).
-	 - Bare PCB - you have all of the necessary components on hand
-	 - SMD populated PCB - you have a Luckfox Pico Mini and suitable radio module on hand, plus any other headers or connectors desired.
-	 - Radio and header populated PCB - only a Luckfox Pico Mini is required to complete the build.
-Two sets of files are provided for this, based on the radio module required:
-		 - 22db (E22-900M22S)
-		 - 30db (E22-900M30S)

 Upload the Gerber .zip file to a PCB maker of your choice, e.g.:
  - JLCPCB